arkhangelsk/free-genai-bootcamp-2025/arabic-learning-app/README.md

 ### Prerequisites
 - Node.js (v16 or higher)
 - npm, yarn, pnpm, or bun installed
-- Local LLM running on port http://localhost:11434/
+- Local LLM running on port http://localhost:11434/ (used llama3 through Ollama)
-- Local Image generation model running on port http://127.0.0.1:7860
+- Stable Diffusion API (AUTOMATIC1111 Web UI) is running locally at http://127.0.0.1:7860

 ### Run the app:
 1. Navigate to the project directory.